-If you do not meet the suitability criteria we will work with you to find suitable alternatives for your family.
+If you do not meet the eligibility criteria we will work with you to find suitable alternatives for your family.

 New to In Home Care?

-Not sure if you are suitable for In Home Care?
+Not sure if you are eligible for In Home Care?
 Check the Criteria on https://www.education.gov.au/in-home-care

 Role of the IHC Support Agency in Supporting Families

-The IHC Support Agency Tasmania will work closely with IHC Service Providers to arrange care for families who meet the suitability criteria.
+The IHC Support Agency Tasmania will work closely with IHC Service Providers to arrange care for families who meet the eligibility criteria.
 IHC Support Agency Tasmania will:

 - be the primary conduit between families and IHC Services and advocate for the family needs